deingmster/ai-emotion-sim/README.md

 # ai-emotion-sim

-Simulates emotion recognition using AI models with webcam input.
+It simulates emotion recognition using AI models with webcam input.

 autorepo_steroid 🚀